Partial Preterism Refuted

 ....and ye shall see the Son of man sitting on the right hand of power, and coming in the clouds of heaven (Mark 14:62).

-The fact that the disciples physically witnessed our Lord being taken up into heaven [in a cloud] to be seated at the right hand of God demolishes the argument that Jesus was merely speaking of a silent and symbolic localized judgement in Mark 14:62.
+The fact that the disciples physically witnessed our Lord being taken up into heaven [in a cloud] to be seated at the right hand of God demolishes the argument that Jesus was merely speaking of a symbolic localized judgement in Mark 14:62.
 Clearly, the passages in Mark 14 and 16 describe an extremely similar event.
-Both instances depict the same scenario in which Jesus is sitting on the right hand of God and a cloud is either whisking Him up or transporting Him down.
-Again, this event is one that can be physically observed and appreciated.
+In both cases, Jesus is sitting at the right hand of God and a cloud is either whisking Him up or transporting Him down.
+So we can be confident that Christ's return in Mark 14:62 will be physical and witnessed by all of mankind.

-In short, to isolate Mark 14:62 from the rest of Scripture in order to make it describe a localized judgement coming is not only unnecessary, but logically flawed.
+In short, to isolate Mark 14:62 from the rest of Scripture in order to make it describe a localized judgement coming is not only unnecessary, but illogical.

 2. Do the Gospel's "time texts" confine Christ's return to the generation of His disciples?